Key Breed Facts

 The Anatolian Shepherd is slow to mature with males only really coming of age when they are around 4 years old whereas their female counterparts mature a little earlier when they are around three years of age.
 They are not the best choice for first time owners because these dogs need to be handled and trained by someone who is family with the breed or this type of large and impressive dog.
 Despite their large size, in the right hands the Anatolian Shepherd is known to be a gentle and calm dog.
 They are hardy and boast long life spans, but they can be quite territorial simply because it's in their nature to guard and protect.

 They are also highly intelligent and independent which means they need to be well socialised when young to curb their natural guarding instinct.
 If a dog is allowed to display this type of behaviour, it can lead to problems later on in a dog's life.
-They can be quite vocal at times, especially if they hear any unfamiliar sounds and they tend to be wary of people they don't know although rarely an Anatolian Shepherd show any aggression towards strangers.
+They can be quite vocal at times, but only when they hear any unfamiliar sounds or are aware of something they don't like in their environment.
+They tend to be wary of people they don't know although rarely an Anatolian Shepherd show any aggression towards strangers.
 With this said, they form strong bonds with their owners and families.

 Because they are so strong willed, they can be quite hard to train, especially if their education does not start early enough in their lives.
 It takes a great deal of patience, consistency and an understanding of the breed to train an Anatolian Shepherd and even then, there is no guarantee of these dogs being 100% obedient.
 It cannot be stressed enough the importance of socialising puppies from a young age so as mature dogs they are more tolerant of things and this includes being around other dogs.

 Anatolian Shepherd Dogs are known to be gentle when they are around children, however, their size alone can be a bit of a problem.
-Care has to be taken when they are near very small children and toddlers because they might just knock them over albeit by accident which could result in frightening or even injuring a child.
-In short, they are not the best choice for people with very young families.
+Care should be taken when they are near very small children and toddlers because they might just knock them over albeit by accident which could result in frightening or even injuring a child.
+In short, they are not the best choice for people with very young families although an Anatolian Shepherd would never hurt a small child on purpose.

 They can be aggressive towards other dogs, which is especially true of males even if they have been well socialised from a young age.
 Any contact with other small animals and pets which includes cats should be avoided because an Anatolian Shepherd's instinct might get the better of them with disastrous results.